MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 should consider how to handle situations where data is received from external interfaces faster than can be processed.

-A choice must be made on how to handle the situation where the receive DMA buffer runs full, e.g. if the CPU is too slow in processing a packet, while a burst of subsequent packets are received.
+A choice must be made on how to handle the situation where the CPU is too slow in processing a packet, while a burst of subsequent packets are received.
 The current implementation will stop reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
 Eventually the input buffer in rx\_header.vhd will fill up and subsequent frames will be discarded and counted as overflow.

 ### Header insertion
 This is handled in ethernet/rx\_header.vhd.
 This module takes care of: